mesosphere/marathon/docs/docs/deployments.md

 Every change in the definition of applications or groups in Marathon is performed as a deployment.
 A deployment is a set of actions, that can:

-- Start/Stop one or more applications
+- Start/Stop one or more applications.
-- Upgrade one or more applications
+- Upgrade one or more applications.
-- Scale one or more applications
+- Scale one or more applications.

 Deployments take time and are not instantly available.
 A deployment is considered active in Marathon until it has finished successfully.
+Marathon removes deployments after they have completed successfully.

 You can perform multiple deployments at the same time as long as one application is changed only by one deployment.
 If you request a deployment that tries to change an application that is already being changed by another active deployment, Marathon will reject the new deployment.